Design History

 So I built a new WordPress theme that didn’t take itself too seriously and included way too much of my face on it:

-At this point I really started to hit the minimalist train more.
+At this point I really started to hit the minimalist train.
 Not minimalist in design though; it was more about cutting out any bloat.
+I think this is around the time I started the 512KB Club too.

-So I had a local font stack and used emojis instead of SVG icons etc. There was also zero Javascript.
+So I had a local font stack and used emojis instead of SVG icons.
+There was still no JavaScript either.
 This resulted in the entire homepage being less than 50KB.

 December 2020

-After running this theme for just a month, I decided to double-down on my lack of bloat and ditched WordPress in favour of Jekyll (again).
+After running the whacky theme for just a month, I decided to double-down on my lack of bloat and ditched WordPress in favour of Jekyll (again).

 I went super lightweight on this design.
 Again, no JS, minimal CSS, all highly optimised.
-This site was around 30KB in size, if I recall correctly.
+This site was around 30KB in size.

 I have to say, I loved the design of this site.
 I actually still love the design of this site.
 It was just so simple and clean.